Silent Contest: Official Provenance

 At the end of the film, several lines of credits in Chinese appear identifying it as a product of the National Defense University's Information Management Center (国防大学信息管理中心).
 Among the other producers of the film are the General Staff Department of the PLA and the Chinese Academy of Social Sciences.

 Individuals responsible for the film were the National Defense University's Political Commissar Liu Yazhou, and its president Wang Xibin.
 "As such, the film appears to offer a remarkably straightforward glimpse into the Cold War mind-set of the Chinese military leadership, as well as the deep suspicions of the United States festering inside one of the most influential institutions in the Chinese political system," wrote the New York Times.

 It was produced in June 2013.
 The documentary is voiced by Ren Zhihong, a well-known narrator and anchor of China Central Television's National Treasure Archive program.
 It included extensive use of historical footage, interviews with high-level political figures, and scholars inside and outside China.
 Top-level Chinese military officials were also interviewed.

 The documentary but instead explains what has been a longstanding "politically correct view of US-China relations."

 Whether the film appeared on the Internet as a matter of deliberate policy or as an actual leak, posted without authorization, was a matter of debate among analysts.
-Given that Communist Party propaganda authorities can often act immediately to remove content and could easily have discovered the source of a leak, one analyst suggested a leak to have been unlikely.
+Given that censors can often act immediately to remove content and could easily have discovered the source of a leak, one analyst suggested a leak to have been unlikely.

 "If the leak was indeed authorized, it would probably have been at some level of the PLA General Political Department, which appears to be responsible for its production, given the prominence of the NDU Political Commissar as Producer."